uhm-descartes/ee342/morea/sets-logic-func/module-slf.md

 morea_sort_order: 11
 ---

-The picture you saw associated with the module represents the construction of a Cantor set, which you can learn about in the (optional) experiential learning section of the same name.
-Both experiential learning sections here are optional.
+The picture you see represents the construction of a Cantor set, which you can learn about in the (optional) experiential learning section of this module.